-That was a major increase in the insulin.
+That was a major increase in the Fat Storing Hormone.

 If you eat large amounts of sugar a few times in a row, it’s going to cause a whiplash to the pancreas, it would overreact, and bring your sugar down too low.

 Adrenal will turn the protein into sugar when there is too much stress.